 The historic brick façade will remain in place as a tribute to the neighborhood, while the selective demolition of existing floors to create double-height spaces required careful coordination of the structural retrofit of existing concrete columns with steel plate reinforcing.
 Each floor was doubled to approximately 20 feet in height.

 Rarely, because of the technical challenges involved, are buildings ever expanded downward.
 Yet, Museum of the Bible undertook this assignment to make space to house mechanical equipment.
 The construction team successfully performed a rare and innovative underpinning and support process to lower the basement level by five feet.
 7,072 linear feet of driven piles were used on the project—13 times the height of the Washington Monument.

 The massive original train portal has been adapted to serve as the museum's monumentally scaled, 40-foot entrance.
-A nonhistorical building addition and loading dock were removed from the train portal to make way for two levels of below-grade space.
-The existing warehouse’s original red-brick masonry and concrete structure's restrained classical features and ornamentation—colossal base, pilasters and cantons; entablature with ornamented frieze; bands of classical moldings; and monumental gate—are now restored.
+A nonhistorical building addition with loading dock was removed to make way for two levels of below-grade space and vertical circulation.
+The existing warehouse's original red-brick masonry and concrete structure's restrained classical features and ornamentation—colossal base, pilasters and cantons; entablature with ornamented frieze; bands of classical moldings; and monumental gate—are now restored.